DidierRLopes/my-website/blog/2024-03-02-moving-from-london-to-the-bay-area-and-what-changed.md

 Waymo, a self-driving car division that started off Google, was the first startup I applied to when I finished university.
 I have been bullish on self-driving cars since university - my dissertation was on that topic and I had to propose it myself, since there were no proposals for such.
 So seeing Waymo operating in SF was mind-blowing to me.

-Autonomous cars are a matter of time - and SF (and the Bay area) being the city where Waymo starts operating, shows a lot about how progressive this city is.
+Autonomous cars are a matter of time - and SF (and the Bay Area) being the city where Waymo starts operating, shows a lot about how progressive this city is.
 I recommend everyone to try one out.

 My dad, someone who was born and raised in a small town in Portugal, and who understands very little about technology seeing this was something.
 Him seated in the passenger’s seat for the full 16 min drive recording a wheel with no driver and ending the journey telling me “I never thought I would see this in my life, thank you” is something that no amount of money in this world could buy.